Hospitality Industry (Restaurant/Lodging)

 Complete profile

-In April 1946, the Jewish Committee Munich opened the first kosher kitchen in the city in Victor-Scheffel-Straße.
-As there were up to 8,000 Jews living in Munich, the offer was far from sufficient.
-Additional kitchens were opened, so that at times there were five such canteens in the city: in Möhlstraße, Frauenstraße, Zweibrückenstraße and in the suburb of Feldmoching, in what was then Hauptstraße.
+In April 1946, the Jewish Committee Munich opened the first kosher kitchen in the city in Victor-Scheffel-Strasse.
+As up to 8,000 Jews were living in Munich, what it could produce was not enough by any means.
+Additional kitchens were opened so that, at times, five such canteens existed in the municipal area: in Möhlstrasse, Frauenstrasse, and Zweibrückenstrasse, as well as in Hauptstrasse, as it was then called, in the suburb of Feldmoching.

 Café Amoria